IlyaMuromec/DataBase/README.md

 # Database
 Database is study project.
 Database is inplemented base on associative array with data of employees.
-Class Base implement array of Pair.
+Class Base conteins array of Pair.
 Class Pair contain key and data for each employee.
 Key is last name of employee.

 Available actions for Base:
 - adding employees to the database,